If quitting smoking is one of your New Year’s resolutions, you might want to consider cutting back on your drinking, too.

 “What’s really interesting is that the nicotine metabolite ratio is clinically useful,” Dermody said.
 “People with a higher ratio have a harder time quitting smoking cold turkey.
 They have are also less likely to successfully quit using nicotine replacement therapy products.”

 They found that as the men in the study group reduced their drinking – from an average of 29 drinks per week to 7 – their nicotine metabolite rate also dropped.
+Above that level the question is not to reduce nicotine, but how to choose a good rehab facility.

 The researchers’ findings for men replicated those of an earlier study that found similar effects and provide further evidence of the value of the nicotine metabolite ratio biomarker to inform treatment for smokers trying to quit, Dermody said.